dice-cyfronet/hyperflow-client/README.md

 ## Availability

-This software is available pre-installed on [Zeus UI](https://docs.plgrid.pl/pages/viewpage.action?pageId=4260595), which is the intended environment for this software.
-Stand-alone installation is also possible, but it is not officially supported.
+This software is currently available only for stand-alone installation.

 ## Usage

-Add custom directory of modules:

-`$ export MODULEPATH=/mnt/gpfs/work/plgrid/groups/plgghflow/modules:$MODULEPATH`

-Enable hflow-client module

-`module add hflow-client`

-The Client is now available as `hflowc` command, which accepts the following actions:
+After installation the client is available as `hflowc` command, which accepts the following actions:

- * `setup` - creates a cloud environment suitable for workflow execution, the result is a running HyperFlow instance with a bunch of workers, this command spits out an "HyperFlow endpoint location" which is needed for workflow execution
+ * `apply` - creates an environment suitable for workflow execution
- * `runwf` - executes a given workflow
- * `teardown` - shuts down all machines associated with workflow execution
+ * `destroy` - shuts down all machines associated with workflow execution

+ Client is aware of what needs to be done to create and destroy execution environment though configuration file, which is supposed to be fund in current working directory.
+The configuration file should follow the provided example and contain at least two blocks of code describing provider and resources to be provisioned on the available infrastructure.
+ Parameters of 'provider' and 'resources' are specific to the respective provider and resources, which it this case are components of hyperflow.

 ## Manual installation procedure